onsi/ginkgo/README.md

     - `ginkgo -focus="REGEXP"` and `ginkgo -skip="REGEXP"` allow you to specify a subset of tests to run via regular expression
     - `ginkgo -r` runs all tests suites under the current directory
     - `ginkgo -v` prints out identifying information for each tests just before it runs
-    - `ginkgo watch` watches packages for changes, then reruns tests
+    - `ginkgo watch` [watches](https://onsi.github.io/ginkgo/#watching-for-changes) packages and their dependencies for changes, then reruns tests

     And much more: run `ginkgo help` for details!